© 2018 – Routledge (Handbook (DRM-Free))

 Chapter 9.
 Institutional theory and employment relations (Matt Allen and Geoffrey Wood)

 Chapter 10.
-Research methods in employment relations (Keith Whitfield Suhaer Yunus)
+Research methods in employment relations (Keith Whitfield and Suhaer Yunus)

 Section 2: Actors in employment relations